 HRC continues to have significant concerns that the barred owl invasion will continue to cause declines in site occupancy and reproduction of our spotted owl population.
-In 2014, we continued to utilize barred owl calls (5 minutes of recorded barred owl calls at the end of the 10 minute spotted owl calls) on a portion of our quadrat monitoring stations.
+In 2015, we suspended the use of barred owl calls (5 minutes of recorded barred owl calls at the end of the 10 minute spotted owl calls) on all of our quadrat monitoring stations.
 We intend to revisit the use of barred owl calls in light of any new information that becomes available.
 We will attempt to utilize any new techniques to monitor barred owl and spotted owls across the ownership.
 In addition, HRC continues to be interested in the results of barred owl removal projects as recommended by the Service (USFWS 2008), and will continue to monitor the results of ongoing studies as they are available.